Globular weak $\omega$-categories as models of a type theory: The syntactic categories associated to

-\paragraph{$\Syn{\ps,n}$ as a globular cotheory.} Assembling together all the results we have proved about the categories $\Syn{\ps,n}$ (with $n\in\N\cup{\infty}$), we have in fact proved the following results \begin{prop} The category $\Syn{\ps,n}$ is equipped with a structure of a globular cotheory, and the functors $\Syn{\ps,n}\to\Syn{\ps,n+1}$ are morphisms are globular cotheory. \end{prop} \begin{proof} Lemma~\ref{lemma:n->n+1} already shows that $\Syn{\ps,n}$ is a globular coextension, moreover note that $\Syn{\ps}$ and $\Syn{\ps,n}$ have the same objects, but $\Syn{\ps,n}$ has strictly more morphisms, and the functor $\Syn{\ps}\to\Syn{\ps,n}$ sends every object to itself and defines the inclusion of the morphisms.
-Hence it defines a globular cotheory.
-The same reasoning starting from Lemma~\ref{lemma:glob-prods-catt} shows that $\Syn{\ps,\infty}$ is also a globular cotheory.
-By Lemma~\ref{lemma:n->n+1} the functor $\Syn{\ps,n}\to\Syn{\ps,n+1}$ is a morphism of globular coextensions, and hence it is also a morphism of globular cotheories. \end{proof}
+\paragraph{$\Syn{\ps,n}$ as a contravariant globular theory.} Assembling altogether the results we have proved about the categories $\Syn{\ps,n}$, with $n\in\N\cup\set{\infty}$, we have the following:

+\begin{prop} For $n\in\N\cup\set{\infty}$, the category $\Syn{\ps,n}$ is equipped with a structure of a contravariant globular theory, and the functors $\Syn{\ps,n}\to\Syn{\ps,n+1}$ are morphisms of contravariant globular theories. \end{prop} \begin{proof} Lemma~\ref{lemma:n->n+1} already shows that $\Syn{\ps,n}$ is a contravariant globular extension, moreover note that $\Syn{\ps}$ and $\Syn{\ps,n}$ have the same objects, but $\Syn{\ps,n}$ has strictly more morphisms, and the functor $\Syn{\ps}\to\Syn{\ps,n}$ sends every object to itself and defines the inclusion of the morphisms.
+Hence it defines a contravariant globular theory.
+The same reasoning starting from Lemma~\ref{lemma:glob-prods-catt} shows that $\Syn{\ps,\infty}$ is also a contravariant globular theory.
+By Lemma~\ref{lemma:n->n+1} the functor $\Syn{\ps,n}\to\Syn{\ps,n+1}$ is a morphism of contravariant globular extensions, and hence it is also a morphism of contravariant globular theories. \end{proof}